lfontanez/php-chatgpt/README.md

 ```
 php chatgpt.php
 ```
-If php is not in your environment path you will need use the full path to your desired PHP binary.
+If `php` is not in your environment path you need to use the full path to your desired PHP binary.
+Example: `/usr/bin/php`

 6. Start interacting with the ChatGPT model by entering your messages in the command line where prompted.